carletonai/CuMind/CONTRIBUTING.md

-# Contributing to MuZero
+# Contributing to CuMind

-Welcome to the **Carleton University AI Society (CUAIS)** MuZero project!
+Welcome to the **Carleton University AI Society (CUAIS)** CuMind project!
 Every function has comprehensive docstrings with everything you need to implement it.

 ## Development